 - Faulty or old furniture – such as chairs that break and cause a person to fall, or even beds that collapse and cause a back injury.

 - Faulty or badly maintained toom fittings – such as receiving an electric shock from a faulty light switch or scalding yourself due to an on-demand water heater failing to regulate water temperature properly.

-These are just some of the ways that a person can be injured while they are a resident in a hotel, there are many more.
+These are just some of the ways that a person can be injured while they are a resident in a hotel; there are many more.
 Give Accident Claims UK on the number at the bottom of this page and tell us how you were injured at your hotel, and we will tell you whether we believe you have a valid reason to make a compensation claim.

 What to Do If You Have an Accident or Injury in a Hotel

-If you have sustained an injury or illness while resident in a hotel and the cause of the injury or illness can be proven to be the responsibility of the hotel, then you should be able to claim for hotel injury compensation.
-However, in order to have the best chance of successfully making hotel injury claims, and being awarded the largest hotel injury settlements, there are some things you can do to help.
+If you have sustained an injury or illness while a resident in a hotel and the cause of the injury or illness can be proven to be the responsibility of the hotel, then you should be able to claim hotel injury compensation.
+However, in order to have the best chance of successfully making hotel injury claims and being awarded the largest hotel injury settlements, there are some things you can do to help.
 Such as:

 - Make sure you report the accident to the hotel immediately.
 Under UK Health & Safety regulations, every company has to keep an accident book, where all accidents suffered by employees and members of the public have to be recorded.

 - If you are staying in a hotel overseas, on a holiday that you booked in the UK through a UK based package holiday or tour operator, then make sure you report the accident to your travel company.
 All UK package holiday vendors are legislated under UK law, and we can leverage this to help you make a claim.

 - Be sure to get the proper professional medical treatment for your injury.
 This means visiting the hospital Accident & Emergency department.
 This will make sure that a) you receive the treatment you need and b) the injury and its cause are recorded within the National Health Service.